25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 They are not secure against ship staff access.
 Guest Services and senior crew carry override access to every cabin safe on the ship.

 This is standard across the industry and exists for legitimate reasons (guests who get locked out, medical emergencies, lost keys).
 But it means the safe isn’t a secure location for anything truly valuable.
-The purser’s desk offers secure deposit options, and that’s the better call.

 2. Some Ships Charge You Automatically When You Move Minibar Items